Class of 2022

 He is strengthening his understanding of the rapid rise of right-wing extremism, studying the history of far-right violence and the writings and political and social concepts that inspire militants.

 Natalia Viana is the co-founder and executive director of Agência Pública, Brazil’s first nonprofit investigative journalism outlet.
 She leads long-term investigations and multimedia projects about human rights violations and the abuse of power.
 Viana has reported from Paraguay, Colombia, Bolivia, Angola, India, Mexico and Venezuela.
-She also is the author or co-author of five books about political violence and social issues in Latin America.
+She also is the author or co-author of six books about political violence and social issues in Latin America.
+Her latest, “Dano Colateral” (“Collateral Damage”), looks at how the military regained prominence in Brazilian politics during the last decade.
 Viana is president of the Brazilian Association of Digital Journalism (Ajor), a member of the Ashoka network of social entrepreneurs and a board member of the Gabo Foundation, an organization dedicated to promoting better journalism and the stimulation of creativity.

 She is studying the erosion of democracy in Brazil and Latin America and the rise of far-right movements, with a focus on media manipulation and disinformation campaigns.